calmm-js/partial.lenses/IMPLEMENTATION.md

 }
 ```

-The `atOf` function then takes an `Ix` module and a key and return a lens:
+The `atOf` function then takes an `Ix` module and a key and returns a lens:

 ```js
 const atOf = Ix => k => F => x2yF => x => F.map(